Simple supercuspidal L-packets of split special orthogonal groups over dyadic fields: Local Langlands correspondence for SO(N)

 In general, it is possible that the $L$-packet $\tilde{\Pi}_{\phi}^{\SO_{N}}$ for a discrete $L$-parameter $\phi$ contains both a supercuspidal representation and a non-supercuspidal discrete series representation.
 In \cite{Moeg11} and \cite{Xu17-MM}, M{\oe}glin and Xu gave a parametrization of the supercuspidal members in a given discrete series $L$-packet in terms of $\overline{S}_{\phi}^{\vee}$.

-As an easy consequence of their result, we have the following (see \cite[Corollary 4.9]{Oi18-ssc} for the details):
+As an easy consequence of their result, we deduce the following (see \cite[Corollary 4.9]{Oi24} for the details):